Hrom131/ERCs/ERCS/erc-XXXX.md

     function getMainchainHeight() external view returns (uint256);

     /**
+     * @notice Returns the block header data for a given block hash.
+     * @param blockHash The hash of the block
+     * @return The block header data
+     */
+    function getBlockHeader(bytes32 blockHash) external view returns (BlockHeaderData memory);

+    /**
+     * @notice Returns the current status of a given block
+     * @param blockHash The hash of the block to check
+     * @return isInMainchain True if the block is in the mainchain, false otherwise
+     * @return confirmationsCount The number of blocks that have been mined on top of
+     * the given block if the block is in the mainchain */ function getBlockStatus(bytes32 blockHash) external view returns (bool, uint256);

+    /**
+     * @notice Returns the Merkle root of a given block hash.
+     * This function retrieves the Merkle root from the stored block header data
+     * @param blockHash The hash of the block
+     * @return The Merkle root of the block
+     */
+    function getBlockMerkleRoot(bytes32 blockHash) external view returns (bytes32);

+    /**
      * @notice Returns the block height for a given block hash
      * This function retrieves the height at which the block exists in the chain
      * @param blockHash The hash of the block